Presentation Structure & Storytelling

 Objective 7.1: Articulate Benefits, Limitations, and Design Choices

-- Always state the “why” before the “what”
+- State the “why” before the “what” every time

 - Use the format: “I recommend [X] because [business reason].
 The limitation is [Y], which I mitigate by [Z]”

-- Handle objections by first acknowledging the valid point, then providing your reasoning
+- Handle objections by first acknowledging the valid point, then providing reasoning

-- Speak in both languages: translate between business terms and technical terms naturally
+- Switch between languages: translate between business terms and technical terms naturally

 Objective 7.2: Use Visualization and Documentation Tools

-- Diagrams must be readable — not just correct, but clear to the judges
+- Diagrams must be readable, not just correct, but clear to judges

-- Use consistent notation — legends, color coding, and standardized shapes (use the Salesforce Shape Library in Lucidchart)
+- Use consistent notation: legends, color coding, and standardized shapes (the Salesforce Shape Library in Lucidchart)

-- Layer your diagrams — start with the high-level context and drill down for technical audiences
+- Layer diagrams: start with the high-level context and drill down for technical audiences

 Objective 7.3: Handle Unexpected Roadblocks

-- When a judge introduces a new constraint, pause and assess the impact across your entire architecture, not just the immediate area
+- When a judge introduces a new constraint, pause and assess the impact across the entire architecture, not just the immediate area

-- When you realize you made a mistake, correct it openly: “On reflection, a better approach would be…”
+- When a mistake becomes apparent, correct it openly: “On reflection, a better approach would be…”

-- When requirements conflict, identify the conflict explicitly and propose how you would facilitate a decision with stakeholders
+- When requirements conflict, identify the conflict explicitly and propose how to drive a decision with stakeholders

 Communication Scoring Indicators

-Judges assess communication holistically.
-What separates pass from fail:
+Judges assess communication as a whole.
+What separates pass from fail in practice:

 | Passing Communication | Failing Communication |